MicrosoftDocs/power-automate-docs/articles/common-data-model-approve.md

 ---
-title: Build an approval loop with the Common Data Service | Microsoft Docs
+title: Build an approval loop with Common Data Service | Microsoft Docs
 description: Create an entity, a flow, and an app that work together so that reviewers can approve or reject files added to Dropbox.
 services: ''
 suite: flow
 documentationcenter: na
 author: stepsic-microsoft-com
-manager: anneta
+manager: kvivek
 editor: ''
 tags: ''
 ms.service: flow